Th3drata/Monetia/README.md

 # Spending Tracker - Money Flow

-A comprehensive iOS expense tracking application built with SwiftUI, designed to help users manage their personal finances with ease.
+**Version 1.1** - A comprehensive iOS expense tracking application built with SwiftUI, designed to help users manage their personal finances with ease.

 ## 🎯 Project Overview

 Spending Tracker is a feature-rich financial management app that allows users to track income and expenses, visualize their financial situation, manage budgets, and maintain multiple accounts.
 The app emphasizes simplicity and efficiency while providing powerful insights into spending habits.

 ## ✨ Features

-### MVP Features

 #### 1. Transaction Management
 - **Quick Transaction Entry**: Add transactions in seconds with amount, date, and type